webpage stats

 Experienced Real Estate Partition Action Attorneys Serving Norwalk

 Talkov Law’s attorneys serving Los Angeles County are exceptionally experienced in the area of California partition actions.
 California partition actions provide a legal mechanism for co-owners of real property to divide the property among themselves.
-The partition statutes allow a co-owner to file a lawsuit in court to have the property divided, either physically or by awarding each co-owner a certain percentage of the property’s value.
-The court will then order the property to be divided according to the co-owners’ wishes.
-The partition statutes also provide that if the court finds that a physical division of the property is not feasible, it may order the property to be sold and the proceeds divided among the co-owners.
+The partition statutes allow a co-owner to file a lawsuit in court to have the property divided, either physically or by sale.
+The court will then order the division of the property in a way that is fair and equitable to all parties.
+The partition statutes also provide that any proceeds from the sale of the property must be divided among the co-owners in proportion to their respective interests in the property.

 Our team of partition attorneys can assist co-owners with frequently asked questions about partitions, such as: